Velocity dispersion of dark matter deficient ultra-diffuse galaxies: A case for modified gravity: Conclusion

-However, the presence of large errors on the present observations for both the UDGs puts a loose constraint on the model parameters and all the models seems plausible.
+However, the presence of large errors on the present observations for both the UDGs puts a loose constraint on the model parameters and all the models seem plausible.
 Future improvement of the data and discovery of more such UDGs will reveal the true nature of the galactic kinematics and boost model discrimination capability.
 In the present scenario, we focus on the analysis whether such UDGs can accommodate alternative gravity models without the need for DM or not.
 Constraints can also be put on the gravity models using alternative methods such as rotation curve or cosmological study.
+Additionally, tidal stability of UDGs in their host environment can provide strong test of alternative gravity theories \cite{asencio2022distribution}.
 Note, that these studies are also sensitive to the distance of the UDGs as the distance is crucial in estimating the baryonic mass density.
 For our study we take the mass density corresponding to the typical distance of DF2 and DF4 at $20$ Mpc.
 For the other claim of $13.2$ Mpc \cite{trujillo2019distance} the results would get modified.
 One may study the alternative gravity models including the uncertainty of the mass density models.
 These issues are beyond the scope of our present analysis. \\ Future discovery of similar galaxies will definitely build a stronger avenue for these alternative gravity models.
-Recently, a large number of UDGs were found in the Coma cluster \cite{vanDokkum:2016uwg,vanDokkum:2014cea}.
+Recently, a large number of UDGs were found in the Coma cluster \cite{vanDokkum:2016uwg,vanDokkum:2014cea,freundlich2022probing}.
 These UDGs in contrast to DF2 and DF4 are rich in DM as observed from their high rotational velocity.
 Studying these UDGs in light of alternative gravity models will also be interesting.

 \acknowledgements Sovan acknowledges the support of the Max Planck India Mobility Grant from the Max Planck Society, supporting the visit and stay at MPP during the project.
 Sovan has also received funding from DST-SERB projects CRG/2021/002961 and MTR/2021/000540.
 Sayan Chakrabarti would like to acknowledge the support from the DST-SERB research grant MTR/2022/000318.
 All the authors would like to acknowledge discussions and valuable inputs from Koushik Dutta, Tousif Islam, Sayak Dutta, Ashwani Rajan and Aritra Biswas.